All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • GHRH analogs in animal studies have produced improvements in skin healing and tissue regeneration.

-As always, animal results provide mechanistic support but do not guarantee identical outcomes in humans.
+As always, animal results provide mechanistic support but don't guarantee identical outcomes in humans.

 CJC-1295 Specific Data

-CJC-1295 has been demonstrated in human clinical trials to reliably elevate GH and IGF-1.
-However, no published trials have specifically measured skin quality endpoints (collagen content, thickness, hydration, or wrinkle depth) in response to CJC-1295 therapy.
-The rationale for CJC-1295's skin health potential rests entirely on its proven ability to elevate the same GH and IGF-1 pathways that have been directly linked to skin biology in the studies cited above.
+CJC-1295 has been demonstrated in human clinical trials to reliably improve GH and IGF-1.
+But no published trials have specifically measured skin quality endpoints (collagen content, thickness, hydration, or wrinkle depth) in response to CJC-1295 therapy.
+The rationale for CJC-1295's skin health potential rests entirely on its proven ability to improve the same GH and IGF-1 pathways that have been directly linked to skin biology in the studies cited above.

 What Patients Report